Vicente-Robles/Vicente-Robles.github.io/_pages/about.md

   more_info: >
     <p>Vicente Robles, PhD</p>
     <p>Mechanical Engineer</p>
-    <p>Southern CA</p>

 news: true # includes a list of news items
-latest_posts: true # includes a list of the newest posts
+latest_posts: false # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

 I am a skilled engineer specializing in optical systems.
 I execute design, data analysis, modeling and laboratory techniques to transform concepts into functional prototypes.
-In my recent roles, I have worked on projects focused on non-intrusive measurements, evaluating performance and safety of optical systems, and preparing and presenting technical reports to clients.
+In my recent roles, I have focused on non-intrusive measurements, evaluating performance and safety of optical systems, and preparing and presenting technical reports to clients.

 I offer a well-rounded skill set with experience in CAD, high-speed imaging, prototyping, opto-mechanics, and a background in mechanical engineering, heat transfer, and fluids.

-I am currently exploring new opportunities.
-Connect with me on [LinkedIn](https://www.linkedin.com/in/roblesvicente/) to discussion potential collaborations.
+I am currently exploring new opportunities!
+Connect with me on [LinkedIn](https://www.linkedin.com/in/roblesvicente/) to discussion potential collaborations. <i>Learn, Imagine, Create</i> — my guide for continual growth and innovation."

 <!---
   Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.